 However, Alford may be feeling more anxiety about the separation than her pet.
 “I'm just so attached to this dog,” she says.
 “I feel like we bonded more than we ever have."

 During quarantine, people and pets have connected as never before.
 Pandemic interest in pet ownership skyrocketed — the Humane Society of the United States estimates that the rates of pet fostering spiked by 90 percent.
-People are working from home with birds perched on their shoulders and cats crashing video meetings.
-And with travel restricted, many owners aren't leaving their pets behind this summer during vacations as they normally might.
+People were working from home with birds perched on their shoulders and cats crashing video meetings.
+And with travel restricted, many owners didn’t leave pets behind for vacation as they normally might.

-But now some workplaces, schools and universities are beginning to reopen.
-That means people and pets may feel anxious about being apart after months of togetherness.
+But as more people are vaccinated, some workplaces, schools and universities are reopening.
+That means people and pets may feel anxious about being apart after more than a year of togetherness.
 In fact, concern about pets’ well-being is one of the most significant worries people have about returning to in-office work, says Nicole Vykoukal, a psychotherapist in Austin, Texas.

 "Guilt, anxiety and worry that furry loved ones will not adapt well to separation and being alone has been a top concern for clients I work with,” she says.